revolist/revogrid-docs/guide/index.md

-# What's JavaScript Data Grid is all about?
+# JavaScript Data Grid

-RevoGrid is a high-performance data grid library, customizable Data Table and Data Grid for managing large datasets in JavaScript, Vue, React, Angular, Svelte and other JS frameworks.
+RevoGrid is a high-performance  [MIT-licensed](/guide/licensing) JavaScript Data Grid [also known as JavaScript Data Table](/blog/datagrid) for managing large datasets in JavaScript, Vue, React, Angular, Svelte and other JS frameworks.

 <!--@include: ./parts/_why.md-->